 It is always a good practice to introduce interviewees to department staff.

-If the interview process is taking longer than is reasonable, Human Resources will send letters to all applicants to apprise them of the situation.
+If the interview process is taking longer than is reasonable, emails to all applicants will be sent through Hire Touch.

 Director of Human Resources will determine the appropriate rate of pay.
 (See Exempt and Non-Exempt Classification Policy.)